Skip to Main Content

 Slope-Side and Sun-Soaked: Obergurgl's Dual Identity

 Obergurgl occupies an unusual position in the Austrian alpine hierarchy.
 At roughly 1,930 metres, it is one of the highest permanently inhabited villages in the Alps, and the consistent snowfall record that follows from that altitude has made it a reliable late-season and early-season skiing address.
 What distinguishes Obergurgl from comparable Tirolean resorts is the compact, walkable village scale: there are no sprawling hotel complexes dominating the lower valley, and the properties that have earned reputations here tend to do so through positioning, service density, and the physical relationship between accommodation and the mountain.
-Art & Relax Hotel Bergwelt, located at Kressbrunnenweg 9, sits on a plateau above the main village, oriented for maximum sun exposure and connected directly to the ski slopes.
+Art & Relax Hotel Bergwelt, located at Kressbrunnenweg 9, 6456 Obergurgl, is a 4-star hotel with 65 rooms, a nightly rate of about USD 815, and direct access to the ski slopes.
 That direct slope access matters more than it might at lower-altitude resorts, where a short transfer is standard.
 Here, at the upper end of the Gurgl valley, being on-slope is a genuine differentiator.

 The Architecture of the Chalet Retreat